leandrosardi/i2p/README.md

 ### Registering Bonus

-*(pending: there is not any amount, before such credits are for free, and if the client request refund, you will not refund free credits given to the client)*
+*(pending: there is not any amount, before such credits are for free, and if the account request refund, you will not refund free credits given to the account)*

 ### Moving Credits Betwheen Services